Spain Digital Nomad Visa Guide (2024)

 Secondly, the city has become a hotspot for startups, freelancers, and digital nomads

-New startups located in Malaga like Freepik and Uptodown, along with huge corporations that have been there for some time such as Vodafone, IBM, and Siemens make us consider Malaga as one of the upcoming Silicon valleys in Europe.
+New startups located in Malaga like Freepik and Uptodown, along with huge corporations that have been there for some time such as Vodafone, IBM, and Siemens make us consider Malaga as one of the upcoming Silicon valleys in Europe

-Finally, the third biggest advantage of moving to Malaga is the cost of living
+Finally, the third biggest advantage of moving to Malaga is the cost of living.

-Although the city has become the home of many wealthy businessmen and IT professionals, middle-class people and professionals who do not earn millions can still find their place under the sun in Malaga.
-That’s because it is always sunny there.
-Okay, enough with dad jokes, accommodation and food prices are almost identical to those in Valencia.
+Although the city has become the home of many wealthy business people and IT professionals, middle-class people and professionals who do not earn millions can still find their place under the sun in Malaga.

 Where to work in Malaga

-Since Malaga has become a hotspot for digital nomads, you should get your place in The Living Room Coworking Space (5.0 stars from 164 reviews) as soon as you can.
+Since Malaga has become a hotspot for digital nomads, you should get your place in The Living Room Coworking Space (5.0 stars from 200 reviews) as soon as you can.

 Population: 204,856